International Policy Ideas Challenge 2020 - Call for proposals

 Only complete applications will be assessed.
 Proposals will be evaluated by a Global Affairs Canada-led selection committee on a combination of quality, relevance, feasibility, and originality of the idea, as well as the capability and qualifications of the individual(s) to carry the idea to research and policy brief phases.

 As part of the assessment process, shortlisted candidates may be interviewed by members of the selection committee.
 Only successful applicants will be contacted.
-The names of the winners will be announced on the Global Affairs Canada website by July 31, 2020.
+The names of the winners will be announced on the Global Affairs Canada website in September, 2020.

 If you have other questions about this call after reading the Frequently Asked Questions (FAQ), please send them to IPIC-CIPI.POR@international.gc.ca.
 Please note however that Global Affairs Canada cannot provide personalized advice to applicants on their individual situations or the relevance of their research to the themes of the competition.
 We are only able to offer general clarification of the information contained in the call for proposals.